KRakeesh04/s1/src/content/docs/mechanics/statics/11-analysis-of-trusses.md

 ### Principle

-Since the truss is in equilibrium, each pin joint must be in equilibrium.
+Since the truss is in equilibrium, each pin joint must also be in equilibrium.

 :::note